Black pepper: Production

 In 2023, world production of black peppercorns was 855,105 tonnes, led by Vietnam with 30% of the total, and Brazil, Indonesia, and India as secondary producers.
-Peppercorns are among the most widely traded spice in the world, accounting for 20% of all spice imports.
+Peppercorns are among the most widely traded spices in the world, accounting for 20% of all spice imports.

 Flavour

 Pepper gets its spicy heat mostly from piperine derived from both the outer fruit and the seed.
 Black pepper contains between 4.6 and 9.7% piperine by mass, and white pepper slightly more than that.
 Refined piperine, by weight, is about one percent as hot as the capsaicin found in chilli peppers.
 The outer fruit layer, left on black pepper, also contains aroma-contributing terpenes, including germacrene (11%), limonene (10%), pinene (10%), alpha-phellandrene (9%), and beta-caryophyllene (7%), which give citrusy, woody, and floral notes.
 These scents are mostly missing in white pepper, as the fermentation and other processing removes the fruit layer (which also contains some of the spicy piperine).
 Other flavours also commonly develop in this process, some of which are described as off-flavours when in excess: Primarily 3-methylindole (pig manure-like), 4-methylphenol (horse manure), 3-methylphenol (phenolic), and butyric acid (cheese).
 The aroma of pepper is attributed to rotundone (3,4,5,6,7,8-Hexahydro-3α,8α-dimethyl-5α-(1-methylethenyl)azulene-1(2H)-one), a sesquiterpene originally discovered in the tubers of Cyperus rotundus, which can be detected in concentrations of 0.4 nanograms/l in water and in wine: rotundone is also present in marjoram, oregano, rosemary, basil, thyme, and geranium, as well as in some Shiraz wines.